Skip to content

 └── RuntimeSemanticUnit (runtime.staging.t_stage_concepts)

-├── RuntimeEnum — fixed concept list
+├── RuntimeEnum — exact, fixed concept list

 RuntimeGroup singleton shortcut